talla-ui/talla-ui/llms-overview.md

 Nested properties are resolved using dot notation, e.g. `customer.name`.
 If the object containing the nested property is an `ObservableObject` (i.e. `customer` is an instance of a class that extends `ObservableObject`), the binding updates when the property changes, or when a change event is emitted by the object.
 Otherwise, the binding only updates when the last non-observable object property (`customer`) is changed.

+Bindings can be created using the `bind` function, which look for properties within the view/activity hierarchy.
+Bindings are also provided as parameters to main activity view functions, and to the callback to `ComponentViewBuilder`, which can be used to bind to (nested) properties using the `.bind()` method.

 ```typescript
 import { bind, UI } from "talla-ui";